guard/guard/README.md

 This comes in handy when you have large amounts of non-source data in you project.
 By default [`.rbx`, `.bundle`, `.DS_Store`, `.git`, `.hg` ,`.svn`, `bundle`, `log`, `tmp`, `vendor/bundle`](https://github.com/guard/listen/blob/master/lib/listen/silencer.rb#L5-L9) are ignored.

+*NOTE: this option mostly helps when irrelevant changes are triggering guard tasks (e.g. a task starts before the editor finished saving all the files).
+Also, while it can reduce CPU time and increase responsiveness when using polling, instead, using `--watchdirs` is recommended for such "tuning" (e.g. large projects)*

 Please note that method only accept regexps.
 See [Listen README](https://github.com/guard/listen#ignore--ignore).